 Monks Mountain Trail is a 2.2 mile moderately trafficked loop trail located near Ringwood, New Jersey that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash